Ficus ingens

 SA Tree No. 55.

 Name derivation: Ficus – Latin for fig. ingens very large or something that goes beyond what is natural for its kind.
 Most of these trees are not very large.
+An error?
 The genus Ficus has 36+ species in southern Africa and 25 in South Africa.

 Conservation: National Status: L C. (Least Concern).
-Assessment Date: 2005 (J.E.
-Burrows and J.E.
-Victor).
+Assessment Date: 2005/07/12.
+Burrows, J.E. & Victor, J.E.

 Tree